cg2021c/assignment-1-bagusistighfar86/README.md

 7. The rendering result on the right side of the Canvas is animated vertically, bouncing back between the top and the bottom walls of the Canvas, with a speed of 0.0xxx units,
 8. where xxx is the last three digits of the NRP.

-The side that i choosed were top-front and top-right.
+The side that i choosed were top-front and top-right.<br/>
-Link to preview the Object : [Link Preview](https://bagusistighfar86.github.io/cg2021c/assignment2/)
+Link to preview the Object : [Link Preview](https://bagusistighfar86.github.io/cg2021c/assignment2/)<br/>

-Move Speed : 0.0049
+Move Speed : 0.0049<br/>